Uncleda/tms/README.md

 ### Dependencies
 base on `python2.7.5`, `Django1.9`, `fabric1.0` and `MySQL`

-This is just a demo!
-If you want to test, please modify the `env.user` and `env.password` in fabfile.py

 ### Getting start
 1. download the source code;
 2. create database and modity the database configuration in setting file;